 "Can everyone hear me?
 More or less?
 Okay, good.
 Doesn't matter if Daisuke can't hear, he never listens anyway."

 "How you all doing tonight?"

 "Not too shabby, sounds like, eh," he about cackled as he flung Mimi's costume feather boa around his neck.
-He'd also nicked a fluorescent orange life vest and a pair of blue-tinted clown glasses.
+He'd also nicked a fluorescent orange life vest and a pair of blue-tinted clown glasses from who-knows-where.
 Garish and tacky were the words of the day.
 On his neck were a pair of butterfly temporary tattoos which Mimi had affixed herself while he was washing dishes and couldn't escape.
 She gazed on her handiwork with pride, even though he'd already managed to rub off the antennae.

 "Don't give the big man in the toga any ideas," Jou groaned, jabbing a thumb at the sky.

 Titters rippled through the group.
 Taichi waited them out, twirling one end of the boa in loops.
 "Let's kick things off with some testimonials.
 How about we start with… you."
 He pinned Mimi with a look, as if she were a new addition to his collection of exotic insects.
 She supposed this was revenge for trying to prank him all day.
 "You look like a woman brimming with mystique.
 A femme fatale, if you will.
 Please begin by telling the audience your name, age, blood type, star sign, sign of the Zodiac, the sine of a 45 degree angle, your favorite taco topping, and the last time you wet your bed."